canelkatmis/gitopsstack/README.md

 # gitopsstack

-create a k8s stack via github actions
+Create a Kubernetes stack on AWS via Github Actions and Terraform Cloud